TIMEWELL

 Affiliation: TIMEWELL Corporation, Technology Division — GM / Principal Engineer

 Profile: Born and raised in Tokyo.
-Passionate about robotics and AI research, he achieved 2nd place in the world at the RoboCup @Home competition during his university years.
+Passionate about robotics and AI research, he achieved 2nd place in the world in the RoboCup @Home league during his university years.
 He spent 10 years at a major home appliance manufacturer working on IoT software development, leading the specification design of a home management system for over 1,000 residential units and steering the project to success.
 He continued to take on hackathons and maker events, winning the grand prize at ONE JAPAN Hackathon x Tokai.
 He independently acquired cloud technology skills, launched and operated a site for social game players, and currently manages a fan community site.
 Hobbies include gaming and VTubers.
 He draws UI design insights from games and applies them to his daily work, constantly pursuing innovative communication methods and approaches that bring enjoyment to users.
 He focuses on leveraging both technical skill and creativity to create new value.

 Interest tags: #Tokyo #Engineer #Robots #AI #IoT #Hackathon #Gaming #VTuber #hololive #F1